Cruising the River Great Ouse

 Now mirages are generally water related, albeit in deserts, but I’m prepared to declare that we saw one whilst already surrounded by water.
 There it was, as if in answer to a prayer that we’d not got round to offering up, yet, the stream opened up on the right hand side.
 I think it may originally have been a slipway, hinting at shallowness, but it was the only game in town, and anyway, we’d never yet grounded a boat without being able to get afloat again.
 So I nosed onto the shallow bank put the rudder hard over, put a few revs on, and adopted the pose of a skilled helmsman as the stern reassuringly swung over.
 The thing is all the boats we’d hired up to that point had been canal boats with flat bottoms not pointy keels, and every time I’d done this before it was on a muddy bank.
 This may or may not be relevant, but upon pulling the lever back for astern, there was a rise in revs, but precious little movement.
 I put a few more revs on, still no movement, not in the slightest, gradually I increased the power till it was full astern, but still, in the way of rearwards travel, nothing.
 I’m pretty sure the boat’s control linkage wasn’t actually giving me full power from the engine but on the other hand more power astern may well have just grounded the bows even harder, we’ll never know the answer to that little conundrum.
 What we do know is that the boaters infallible rule had come to pass, we were looking like idiots, so a crowd had gathered, a small crowd I grant you, but a crowd none the less.

-A change of tactics was called for so I tried pushing us off with the pole, obviously that wasn’t ever going to work, and it didn’t, possibly because my weight was then right at the front of the boat which was grounded, at the front.
-So, I thought, I want as much weight at the back, as far back in fact, as possible.
+A change of tactics was called for so I tried pushing us off with the pole, obviously that wasn’t ever going to work, and it didn’t.
+This was possibly because my weight was then right at the front of the boat which was grounded, at the front.....
+So, I thought, I want as much weight at the back and as far back in fact, as possible.
 I climbed over onto the footbridge, which had just been our nemesis, looped a rope round its handrail, and jumped back on the boat, the back of the boat it must be stressed.
-Wifey, who was piloting during these attempts, put the boat in full astern and I then pulled on that rope like my life depended on it.
+The wife, who was piloting during these attempts, put the boat in full astern and I then pulled on that rope like my life depended on it.
 Actually I didn’t pull on the rope like my life depended on it, it was obviously far more important than that.
-Nobody likes looking like a pillock, and I had visions of the crowd getting bigger and bigger, before we would eventually have to give up and call the boat yard, resulting in still greater embarrassment.
+Nobody likes looking like a halfwit and I had visions of the crowd getting bigger and bigger before we would eventually have to give up and call the boat yard, resulting in still greater embarrassment.
 Then it happened.
-I detected a slight, ever so slight, adjustment in our position, I wouldn’t go so far as to call it movement, not yet anyway, but we live in hope.
-And hope will always triumph over evil, or at least being grounded, so sure enough, all of a sudden, we were free !
+I detected a slight, ever so slight, "adjustment in our position", for I wouldn’t go so far as to call it movement.
+Not yet anyway.
+But we live in hope and hope will always triumph over evil, or at least being grounded.
+Then, all of a sudden, we were free !
 Floating !
 Forget cruising down the waterway into the sunset, at that point just being afloat was better than anything I could have dreamed of.
 And I’ll tell you something else, just to add to my sense of euphoria, the crowd, a small crowd as I mentioned, but a crowd none the less, broke into spontaneous applause.
 Well, boating life doesn’t get much better than this, and as we slowly cruised back up past the line of boats, our craft wearing its broken off tree branches like a garland of flowers, it was worth it to see the look on all our fellow boaters faces, “they went up there, in a 35ft boat, facing one way, and came out facing the other way, how did they do that”……